Zepbound or Wegovy. Same goal, different drug.

 When Wegovy is the better pick

 - You have established heart disease or have had a cardiovascular event.
-SELECT trial data is real and Zepbound does not yet have a published equivalent.
+SELECT trial data is real, the FDA label is on the box, and Zepbound does not yet have a published equivalent.

 - You are treating obesity in a child age 12 to 17.
 Wegovy has the pediatric approval.
 Zepbound does not.